colelabar/elixir-short-story/README.md

 # ShortStoryApp

 This is a short-story app built using Elixir and Phoenix, in conjunction with the Programming Phoenix book.
 This simple app allows users to write posts in a continuous-feed style, in that any new posts show up directly on the home feed.
-It follows the basic CRUD themes.
+It follows the basic CRUD themes, allowing users to create posts, read all posts, as well as update and delete their own posts.

 To start your Phoenix app: